mnlazs/game/README.md

 GREEN = (0, 255, 0)
 ```

-3.Pygame and its sound mixer are initialized.
+3. Pygame and its sound mixer are initialized.
 Then a window is created with the defined screen size.
 ```
 pygame.init()
 pygame.mixer.init()